STEAM-Academy-PRO/revolution-robotics-robot-mind/README.md

  - Check out the sources in a directory of your choice.
  - Create a python virtual environment in the source directory by running `python -m venv venv`
  - Active the virtual environment by running `.\venv\Scripts\activate`
+ - To run unit tests:
- - Install the required packages by running `pip install -r install/requirements.txt` and `pip install -r install/requirements_test.txt`
+   - Install the required packages by running `pip install -r install/requirements_test.txt`
    - Run `nose2 -B` to see if the included tests pass.

 # Creating and installing an update package
 To package the framework for installation, do the following: